jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 Stable foundation: [BTC](https://squarecrypto.org/bitcoin.pdf).
 I believe Hayek when he said prices transmit information.
 For an economy to work we need prices to do their work.
 The concentration of monetary policy power in the hand of a selected few nations had led to the abuse of money via debasing.
 BTC solves for trust and predictability, taking control from the few, and giving it to anyone who wants to participate.

 Surprising surface: Fintech generally is an example here.
 In particular,  [Aven](https://aven.com/) invented the first asset-backed credit card.
 Wealth is a virtuous cycle: it accumulates, protecting against inflation, and bringing access to the debt via collateralizing the assets.
 People without assets are left out.
-With Aven, people can use a house or a car to get competitive credit terms, levering the playing field.
+With Aven, people can use a house or a car to get competitive credit terms, leveling the playing field.

+<span style="text-decoration:underline;">Commerce</span>

+Foundation: The best counterbalance to the increasing concentration of power of Amazon is not legislation, and is not going back to the past; is [Shopify](shopify.com).
+Allowing more sellers to go independent with a business model that is transparent and aligned helps diffuse power in ecommerce.
+Shopify is the main component, but there are many more: there are many other pieces where  it is hard for an independent seller to compete with Amazon and where other companies can help by setting the right foundations: for example, [Returnly](https://returnly.com/)  provides an Amazon level platform for returning products to any seller.

+Surface: Beauty is probably the commerce category that has the most influence on power dynamics.
+What we deem beautiful influences identities and notions of self-worth.
+[Glossier](https://www.glossier.com/), a direct to consumer, customer driven beauty brand, that makes it ok to be yourself, is transforming and diffusing power dynamics around appearances.

 <span style="text-decoration:underline;">Social</span>